Malloway00/AEON-Unity/README.md

 ÆON is a fully interactive **linguistic simulation system** designed to model how languages evolve, fracture, and preserve memory across time.
 It combines **academic linguistics**, **AI integration**, and **Unity-based visualization** to simulate the evolution of phonology, morphology, syntax, and cultural context across generations.

-ÆON treats language as a living system — one shaped by trauma, ritual, diaspora, and environmental change.
+ÆON treats language as a living system; one shaped by trauma, ritual, diaspora, and environmental change.
 It serves as both a **research-grade tool** and an **experiential simulation engine** for creative and heritage applications.

 ---